swcarpentry/board/executive-director.md

   internationally and utilize those relationships to strategically enhance Software Carpentry's Mission.

-* Report to and work closely with the Board of Directors to seek their approval of and involvement in policy decisions, fundraising and to increase the overall visibility of the Foundation.
+* Report to and work closely with the Steering Committee to seek their approval of and involvement in policy decisions, fundraising and to increase the overall visibility of the Foundation.